Job 24: Analysis

 The Dialogue section is composed in the format of poetry with distinctive syntax and grammar.
-Comparing the three cycles of debate, the third (and final) round can be seen as 'incomplete', because there is no speech from Zophar and the speech by Bildad is very short (6 verses only), which may indicate as a symptom of disintegration of the friends' arguments.
-In response to Eliphaz, Job starts by speaking to God indirectly (as third person) although it is spoken to his friends (chapter 23).
+Comparing the three cycles of debate, the third (and final) round can be seen as 'incomplete' because there is no speech from Zophar and the speech by Bildad is very short (6 verses only), which may indicate as a symptom of the disintegration of the friends' arguments.
+In response to Eliphaz, Job starts by speaking to God indirectly (in the third person), although it is spoken to his friends (chapter 23).
 Next (in chapter 24), Job addresses the issue of the oppression of the poor that Eliphaz had raised (Job 22:6-20).
-Job concurs that oppression exists, but questions why God does not act in judgment against the oppressors, while listing the kind of actions and attitudes that Job regards as morally reprehensible (to be expanded in chapter 31.
+Job concurs that oppression exists, but questions why God does not act in judgment against the oppressors while listing the kind of actions and attitudes that Job regards as morally reprehensible (to be expanded in chapter 31.

 Job reflects on the oppression (24:1–17)

-In this section Job asks about the "times" and God's "days" when the wicked are allowed to oppress and prosper without punishment, followed by ample evidence:
+In this section, Job asks about the "times" and God's "days" when the wicked are allowed to oppress and prosper without punishment, followed by ample evidence: